jingyaogong/minimind/README_en.md

 - Public MiniMind model code (including Dense and MoE models), code for Pretrain, SFT instruction fine-tuning, LoRA fine-tuning, and DPO preference optimization, along with datasets and sources.
 - Compatibility with popular frameworks such as `transformers`, `accelerate`, `trl`, and `peft`.
-- Training support for single-GPU and multi-GPU setups.
+- Training support for single-GPU and multi-GPU setups(DDP、DeepSpeed).
 The training process allows for stopping and resuming at any point.
 - Code for testing the model on the Ceval dataset.
 - Implementation of a basic chat interface compatible with OpenAI's API, facilitating integration into third-party Chat